 GTFM operates as an independent not-for-profit company (company registration number 4874619), which is also a registered charity (registered charity number 1111030).
 Its affairs are regulated by a committee of voluntary Trustees who have complimentary experience.

-The station is run on a day-to-day basis by a Station Manager (Terry Mann since April 2007) assisted by Promotions Manager Gavin Powell.
+The station is run on a day-to-day basis by a Station Manager, Terry Mann assisted by Promotions Manager Gavin Powell.

 Additionally, GTFM maintains a working relationship with The University of South Wales which employs a Community Radio Tutor (Steve Johnson) who oversees production of ‘The Cardiff City Phone-In’ (Fri 7-8pm during the football season).